How to Run Display Ads for Your Website

 Running ads that get high clicks but low conversions is another pitfall you want to avoid.
 By paying close attention to your analytics, you (or your digital marketer) will be able to discern whether your ads are generating real business—and if they’re not, it’s time to pivot an aspect of your display ad strategy.

 Troubleshooting Display Ad Issues

-If your display ads are getting notably low traffic, something administrative may be amiss.
+Something administrative may be amiss if your display ads are getting notably low traffic.
 If you’re working with a digital marketer, you can ask them to figure out what’s going on, but if you’re DIYing, you’ll want to check it out yourself.